Susan Erikson

 An award-winning medical anthropologist, Dr. Erikson has worked in Africa, Europe, Central Asia, and North America.
 During an earlier international affairs career, she first worked in West Africa for two years before working in Washington, DC, on foreign policy and trade issues with government departments and international organizations.
 As an academic, she combines her professional non-academic experience with a critical study of global political economy of health.
 Her work has been published in Nature, The Lancet, BMJ, Medical Anthropology, Medical Anthropology Quarterly, Social Science & Medicine, Global Public Health, Critical Public Health, Anthropologica and others.
 Media quoting/citing her work include Nature, The Wall Street Journal, Financial Times, Bloomberg, Wired, IEEE Spectrum, Al Bawaba and others.

-Dr. Erikson joined the Faculty of Health Sciences at 間眅埶AV in 2007, where she was awarded the Graduate Teaching and Mentorship Excellence Award in 2012 and the Michael Hayes Award for Excellence in Teaching, Research and Service in 2020.
+In 2007, Dr. Erikson joined the Faculty of Health Sciences at 間眅埶AV, where she was awarded the Graduate Teaching and Mentorship Excellence Award in 2012 and the Michael Hayes Award for Excellence in Teaching, Research and Service in 2020.
+In 2023, she was a Mellon Foundation Faculty Fellow at 間眅埶AVs renown Digital Democracies Institute, where she began a research project on the merging of A.I. and natural assets in planetary health pursuits.
 She is the founding director of the Global Health Affairs Program at the Korbel School of International Studies at the University of Denver and was voted Best Professor there in 2004.

-She won the 2013 Society for Medical Anthropology's (SMA) Virchow Prize for her publication, "Global Health Business: The Production and Performativity of Statistics in Germany and Sierra Leone" (in ) and contributed chapters to edited volumes that won SMA's Basker Prize in 2012 (Reproduction, Globalization, and the State, eds.
+She won the 2013 Society for Medical Anthropology's (SMA) Virchow Prize for her publication, "Global Health Business: The Production and Performativity of Statistics in Germany and Sierra Leone" (in Medical Anthropology) and contributed chapters to edited volumes that won SMA's Basker Prize in 2012 (Reproduction, Globalization, and the State, eds.
 Carole Browner and Carolyn Sargent) and two SMA Council for the Anthropology of Reproduction book awards in 2006 (Barren States, ed.
 Carrie Douglass) and 2012 (Reproduction, Globalization, and the State).

 Mid-career, Dr. Erikson was a Senior Fellow at the K瓣te Hamburger Kolleg/Centre for Global Cooperation Research think tank in Duisburg, Germany.
 In 2016, she was a Mercator Fellow with the Deutsche Forschungsgemeinschaft (DFG) project Adaptation and Creativity in Africa: Technologies and Significations in the Production of Order and Disorder at the Universities of Leipzig and Halle, Germany.
-In 2020, she became part of a Norwegian Research Council research team for the project, The Smartphone Pandemic: Mobil Technologies and Data in the COVID-19 Response, and an advisory board member of the Pandemic Preparedness Project, a Wellcome Trust project at the University of Sussex, and is a member of the Law, Organization, Science and Technology Research Network out of Berlin, Germany.
+In 2020, she joined a Norwegian Research Council research team for the project, The Smartphone Pandemic: Mobil Technologies and Data in the COVID-19 Response, and was an advisory board member of the Pandemic Preparedness Project, a Wellcome Trust project at the University of Sussex, and is a member of the Law, Organization, Science and Technology Research Network out of Berlin, Germany.
 Since 2019, she has served as an Associate Editor of Medical Anthropology.
-In 2023, she was selected as a Mellon Foundation/間眅埶AV Digital Democracies Institute/Data Fluences Faculty Fellow, where she studied the role of natural assets valuation processes in climate risk financing.

 Dr. Eriksons research has been funded by the Canadian Social Science and Humanities Research Council (SSHRC), the US National Science Foundation (NSF), the Mellon Foundation, the Wenner-Gren Foundation for Anthropological Research, the Volkswagen Foundation, the Deutsche Forschungsgemeinschaft (DFG), Norwegian Research Council, the American Association of University Women (AAUW), the Institute for International Education (IIE), Deutscher Akademischer Austauschdienst (DAAD), and others.
 Postdoctoral work was funded by the Wenner-Gren Foundation and the National Endowment for the Humanities.
 She partnered with FHS colleagues to receive funding from the Canadian Institutes for Health Research (CIHR) for research collaboration on corporate and privatizing trends in global public health.